schemathesis/schemathesis/docs/index.rst

     def test_api(case):
         case.call_and_validate()

+Both examples above will run hundreds of requests against the API under test and report all found failures and inconsistencies along with instructions to reproduce them.

 Features
 --------

- - Content-Type, schema, and status code conformance checks for Open API;
+ - Content-Type, schema, headers, and status code conformance checks for Open API;
  - Testing of explicit examples from the input schema;
  - Stateful testing via Open API links;
  - Concurrent test execution;